networknt/light-example-4j/servicemesher/README.md

    ```

-   The client side service will call all four server side services parallel and get the result to build a market object. the same result will like below:
+   The client side service will call all four server side services parallel and get the result to build a market object.
+The sample result will looks like below:

     ```
      {
-         "name": null,
+         "name": "name": "light-4j sample market",
          "pets": [
              {
                  "id": 1,